SGSMI.ORG

 My grandfather's army papers give a birth date of 1-22-1905.

-My mother (who also has passed) told me my grandfather had a brother,
+My mother (who also has passed) told me my grandfather DID have a brother,

 I appreciate any information that you could provide me.